-Goal: Analyze (and fix) all Pharo bad dependencies in order to have isolated modules easily pluggable and un-pluggable.
+Goal: Analyze (and fix) all Pharo bad dependencies in order to have isolated modules easily pluggable and un-pluggable and not circular references in class initialization.

-- Which tool to use to analyze a whole system? - How to automatize the creation of a new bug entry?
+- Which tool to use to analyze a whole system ? - How to automatize the creation of a new bug entry ? - How to break circular references ?

-- Moose have been used here too to build a tool that flag Pharo packages dependencies (about 1300 dependencies); - We haven't found how to use the Google interface to automatize the creation of bug entries, so we have to add each bad dependence one by hand.
+- Moose have been used here too to build a tool that flag Pharo packages dependencies (about 1300 dependencies); - We haven't found how to use the Google interface to automatize the creation of bug entries, so we have to add each bad dependence one by hand. - To break circular references, there is no automatic answer.
+Each case has to be analyzed and deeply understood before being fixed.